gregtour/blog-posts/article1.md

 A casual reader following along might not be interested in developing their own language, as of this moment.
 They might be more interested in the mechanics involved.
-As a rather elaborate exercise, I invite anyone to attempt to create their own _duck language_ compatible runtime environment.
-That being said, I am about to outline the process and tools that I used to create this language, even though I recognize there are multiple ways to go about the process.
+As a rather elaborate exercise, I invite anyone to attempt to create their own interpreted programming language.
+That being said, I am about to outline the process and tools that I used to create _the duck programming language_, even though I recognize there are multiple ways to go about the process.

 For example, I chose to write everything in the C programming language.
 This is really a more difficult task than it